abinj/Vertx-Concurrent/README.md

 By default we choose the number based on the number of available cores on the machine, but this can be overridden.
 This means a single Vertx process can scale across your server, unlike Node.js.
 We call this pattern the Multi-Reactor Pattern to distinguish it from the single threaded reactor pattern.

+# Points to Remember
+1) Each class can be make it into a verticle by extends with AbstractVerticle class.
+2) Publish(), this method sends messages to all verticles listening on a given address.
+3) Send(), this method just sends message to any one listening verticle.
+4) Vert.x distribute message based on non-strict round robin algorithm.
+5)